LearningKeqi/RethinkingBCA/README.md

 # Rethinking Functional Brain Connectome Analysis: Do Aggregation-based Graph Deep Learning Models Help?

-In this work, we investigate whether Graph Deep Learning models are truly effective for Brain Connectome Analysis.
+In this work, we investigate whether Graph Deep Learning models are truly effective for Functional Brain Connectome Analysis.

 From this repository, you can find the code for the baseline experiments and